There’s a specific kind of mental tiredness that sleep doesn’t fix.

 This is why I care about analog tools.

-When you write by hand, you slow down.
+When you write by hand, your thoughts slow down.

-When you focus on a flame, your eyes rest.
+When you focus on a candle flame, your eyes rest.

 When you diffuse a grounding scent, your breath shifts.